 I do not want the climate change debate to become an inter-generational war of blame or acronomy.
 This is about us all accepting responsibility for the situation as it is and working collectively and collaboratively to rectify.

 It is not too late to change and start to heal the damaged world that's been generations in the making.
 It's not even a matter of feeling guilty for the state of our environment.
 It's just a question of acknowledging the fact that we need to listen to what science is telling us and do something about it.

 The big message coming from science is that we need to drastically reduce of carbon emissions.
 Change takes place over time, and turning the tide on carbon and greenhouse gas emmissions will also take time.
 Where we don't have time is in making the decision.
 We need to act now.

-I am not naive to think that we can reduce our carbon emmissions to zero.
+Reducing our carbon emmissions to zero may be a hard ask, but I think we must be ambitious.
 I'm also well aware the effect that our city can make on reduction of greenhouse gases on a worldwide basis is pretty much zero.
 What I do think however, is that we can be the example that others will want to follow.

 One significant area where we can all contribute to a positive change is in how we move around the city.
 Just think of the difference we could all make by using a regular and reliable public transport service and changing to electric cars.
 In both of these instances we do need the example and incentive to make the switch.
 Narrow market forces are pretty much a blunt intrument in this respect.

 I find it very difficult to understand why the government is not leading the way in this area, especially in purchasing electric cars for its own vehicle fleet.
 It could also provide tax incentives for the purchase of electric vehicles, not only for other vehicle fleets were also for private purchasers.
 The same could also be said for local councils as well.
 Granted the upfront cost of purchasing electric vehicles is greater, but charging them up costs peanuts.
 And, maintenance and running costs are negligible because there are so few moving parts.